 Hello.
 I rewrote my Singapore OC's bio not too long ago and I'll be really happy if someone gave me some critique on how to improve on her.
 An easier to read version :

 My OCs are made based on Singapore's twin pillars of diplomacy and deterrence.

 - 1P!Singapore (Vanda) is tasked on upholding Singapore's diplomatic policies by building friendly ties with countries around the world.
 Thus, she is friendlier (even though she can be awkward) in comparison to her male counterpart who represents Singapore's policy of deterrence.

-"Vanda" , her first name, is in Sanskrit and it comes from the breed of orchid Singapore uses as her national flower, the Vanda Miss Joaquim.
+- "Vanda" , her first name, is in Sanskrit and it comes from the breed of orchid Singapore uses as her national flower, the Vanda Miss Joaquim.
 I thought about Singapore's orchid diplomacy where orchids would be named after another country's VIP to promote bilateral ties between Singapore and the other country.

-"Raffles", her surname, comes from the founder of Modern Singapore, Sir Stamford Raffles.
-I personally think that Singapore would feel most grateful towards her founder instead of the country he worked for.
+- "Raffles", her surname, comes from the founder of Modern Singapore, Sir Stamford Raffles.
+I personally think that Singapore would feel grateful towards her founder instead of the country he worked for.
 Singapore is also known as "Raffles' Little Child".
-Therefore, she has her founder's surname, "Raffles", instead of "Kirkland", the surname of the country who colonised her for more than a hundred years.
+Therefore, she has her founder's surname, "Raffles", instead of "Kirkland", the surname of the personification of the British empire she was under for more than a hundred years.